Why should I get an editor anyway?

 Writing is very, very difficult on its own.
 Writing and reading at the same time is just too difficult.

-By way of personal experience, the first time I was exposed to professional editing was in the 2000s, during my university years; I was contracted by a large computer software and hardware vendor as a technical writer to write 5 or so articles for their online developer portal.
-The articles were to be an introductory series about a particular software toolkit I was very familiar with, aimed at programmers who were otherwise completely unfamiliar with the toolkit, and were supposed to be two thousand words apiece.
+Allow me to tell you a little story by way of personal experience.
+The first time I was exposed to professional editing was in the 2000s, during my university years.
+I was contracted by a large computer software and hardware vendor as a technical writer to write 5 or so articles for their online developer portal.
+The articles were to be an introductory series about a particular piece of software I was very familiar with, aimed at programmers who were otherwise completely new to it.
+Each article was supposed to be two thousand words apiece.

-As a part of the writing process, I was expected to submit a draft to an editor, who'd then send me back an edited copy for any revisions.
+As a part of the writing process, I would submit a draft to an editor, who'd then send me back an edited copy for any revisions.
 In many ways, working with an editor was a frustrating experience of culture shock.
-It's hard enough to fit anything technical in two thousand words; it's near impossible with an editor rewriting it to expand every single acronym, especially the ones you don't even think of as acronyms, like HTML.
+It's hard enough to fit anything technical in two thousand words to begin with; it's near impossible to do with an editor rewriting it to expand every single acronym, especially the ones you don't even think of as acronyms, like HTML.

 And that's why you should always get an editor.
 It doesn't necessarily mean hiring a professional—it's great if you can get friends or family to do some editing for you.
 Just make sure you're getting someone who will be honest in their feedback—you want your editor to be courteous and constructive, but you don't want them to be nice and attempt to spare your feelings instead of fixing the text where it needs fixing.

 Consider having multiple editors as well.
-If you hire me do two revisions of line edit for your manuscript, by all means, find someone else to do the copy edit and/or final proofreading.
+If you hire me for two line edits of your manuscript, then by all means, find someone else to do the copy edit and/or final proofreading.
 It's a great idea and I fully recommend that you do that.
 After all, by the third time I work on the same text, I have essentially become its co-author and will be subject to the same difficulties any other author would be.

 P.S.
-I had this page edited before I published it, and my editor had me throw out 90% of the intro I wrote, and another paragraph entirely, which immediately made everything much better.
-Always get an editor!
+Before I published this page, I had it edited, and my editor had me throw out 90% of the original intro, and told me to delete another paragraph entirely, which immediately made everything much better.
+You should always get an editor!